Undrafted FCS players have NFL opportunities | FOX Sports

 Denver Broncos: Erik Austell, OG, Charleston Southern; Kyle Sloter, QB, Northern Colorado

-Detroit Lions: Brandon Barnes, TE, Alabama State; Josh Thornton, CB, Southern Utah; Robert Tonyan Jr., WR/TE, Indiana State
+Detroit Lions: Brandon Barnes, TE, Alabama State; Jonah Hodges, RB, San Diego; Josh Thornton, CB, Southern Utah; Robert Tonyan Jr., WR/TE, Indiana State

-Green Bay Packers: Thomas Evans, OL, Richmond; Raysean Pringle, RB, Southern Utah; David Rivers III, CB, Youngstown State; Christian Schneider, OT, UC Davis
+Green Bay Packers: Thomas Evans, OL, Richmond; Lucas Nikolaisen, TE, Holy Cross (also Arizona tryout); Raysean Pringle, RB, Southern Utah; David Rivers III, CB, Youngstown State; Christian Schneider, OT, UC Davis; Riley Shantz, OL, Missouri State

-Houston Texans: Dylan Cole, LB, Missouri State; Zach Conque, TE, Stephen F. Austin; Shaq Hill, WR, Eastern Washington
+Houston Texans: Dylan Cole, LB, Missouri State; Zach Conque, TE, Stephen F. Austin; Shaq Hill, WR, Eastern Washington; Dee Virgin, CB, Chattanooga

 Indianapolis Colts: Dante Blackmon, CB, Kennesaw State (also Atlanta tryout); Dalton Crossan, RB, New Hampshire; Jerry Ugokwe, OT, William & Mary